‘Swing Time’, Part One, Chapter 2

 SNOWY

-For him!
-Give your filthy jacket to him!
-Then take his to wear!
+(frustrated) Not for me, for him!
+Put your filthy jacket on him, then take his to wear!

 BUSTER